ItsANameToo/hermod/README.md

 monitor_interval=1
 monitor_sleep_after_notif=10

-# Delegate info to properly filter the logs messages.
+# Delegate info to properly filter the log messages.
 Both should be filled in with your delegate details.
 delegate_username=''
 delegate_public_key=''